learn-co-curriculum/react-hooks-jsx/README.md

 It's important to note that using JSX is _entirely_ optional.
 If writing HTML in your JavaScript feels like committing a mortal sin, it's okay to use `React.createElement()`.
 You'll be less productive, but at least you'll feel good about it!

 Once we have our JSX, we'll need to perform an additional step to get this to work in our code.
 While this is valid JSX code, it's not something that browsers understand.
-To compile our code into something that the browsers understand, we use Babel that transpiles our code down to working JS that all browsers can handle.
+To compile our code into something that the browsers understand, we need to transpiles our code down into working JS (es5 code) that all browsers can handle.
 More on that later!

 ## Gotchas
 In the above code, you'll see that we're returning _one_ XML element (the `.tweet` div).
 JSX always has one, and _only_ one element (that optionally has children, grandchildren, and so on).
 You'd think we could do something like this: